lucascazza/braunybraun/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 1.6.4 =
+* Added a conditional Elementor block for language.
+* Fixed Google Translate breaking some characters such as & #8220;
+* Improvements to error handling
+* Fixed a js error

 = 1.6.3 =
 * Fixed bug not being able to disable block crawlers option
 * Improved UI on settings navigation tab